Tone of Raptors-Celtics matchup changes amid shooting unrest

-Toronto and Boston are two of the hottest teams in the playoffs, coming off first-round sweeps of Brooklyn and Philadelphia, respectively, in the first round.
+Toronto and Boston have been two of the hottest teams in the playoffs, coming off first-round sweeps of Brooklyn and Philadelphia, respectively, in the first round.

 Both have the ability to put up points in bunches and have top rated defenses.

-It’s set up to be one of the most even matchups of the second round – assuming the series starts on time.
+It’s set up to be one of the most even matchups of the second round when the series tips off on Sunday after their game was postponed.

-It came to a head when the NBA decided to postpone Wednesday’s three scheduled playoff games after the Milwaukee Bucks chose not to take the floor for their Game 5, first-round matchup against Orlando.
+It came to a head when the NBA decided to postpone scheduled playoff games after the Milwaukee Bucks chose not to take the floor Wednesday for their Game 5, first-round matchup against Orlando.

-That was on the heels of Lowry raising the possibility of Toronto boycotting Thursday’s Game 1 against Boston.
+That was on the heels of Lowry raising the possibility of Toronto not playing Thursday’s Game 1 against Boston.
 Teammate Fred VanVleet acknowledged the players had a meeting but wouldn’t elaborate.

-Whatever happens, VanVleet said the tone of the series has been altered.
+But players decided Friday to return the court and finish the playoffs.
+Before that decision, VanVleet had said the tone of the series had been altered by the Blake shooting.

 ”I was pretty excited and then we all had to watch Jacob Blake get shot. .
 That kind of changes the tone of things,” he said. ”It’s supposed to not be in vain.
 It’s just starting to feel like everything we’re doing is just going through the motions, nothing’s changing.”